sarweshwargoud/task2-javadev/README.md

 ## How to run
 1. Ensure JDK is installed (Java 8+).
-2. Open terminal in the `src` folder.
+2. Open terminal in the `student-record-system
+3. ` folder.
-3. Compile:
+4. Compile: